Mount Nimba is unusual formation – it resembles a giant, 40 km long rope left lying in the savannah and forest of Guinea, Côte d’Ivoire and Liberia.

 Mountains have very high geological, soil and climate diversity and as a result here have evolved very diverse biotopes.

 Until the height of some 600 m dominating ecosystem is savannah, not too much different from the surrounding savannah.

-At the height of 600 – 1000 m dominating ecosystem is montane tropical forest.
+At the height of 600 – 1000 m dominating ecosystem is a montane tropical forest.
 Mount Nimba represents the most valuable forest refuge in Western Africa.
-Higher, at elevations above 850 m very frequent is mist which hangs over the mountains for most time.
+Higher, at elevations above 850 m very frequent is mist which hangs over the mountains for the most time.
 Thanks to this montane forest is rich with epiphytes and looks like fairytale jungle.